 While researching various bushcraft and survival topics, I constantly encounter inconsistencies and errors on reputable websites.
-Therefore, I have gotten into the habit of checking various postulates myself.
-One of these statements is that Prometheus brought fire to Earth with the Giant Fennel pith.
+Therefore, I have gotten into the habit of checking many postulates myself.
+One of these statements is that Prometheus brought fire to Earth with the Giant Fennel pith, and I wanted to find out if that could be true.

 The Prometheus legend